RobertYip/TradingSimulator/README.md

 # Stock Trading Simulator

-## Play as a stock trader and try to reach $1M.
+## Play as a stock trader and earn money!

-As a stock trader, your goal is to reach **$1,000,000** in the shortest time possible.
-You begin with $100,000.
+As a student stock trader, you begin the game with $100.
+Your goal is to reach **$1,000** in the shortest time possible.

 ##User Stories